Sokcho

+Sokcho (속초; [sʰo̞k̚.tɕʰo̞]) is a city and major tourist hub located in the northeast of Gangwon Province, South Korea.

 History

-Sokcho originally was a part of Dongye from roughly 3rd-century BC to around early 5th-century.
-Sokcho started from just a fishing village with a few people around Cheongchoho.
-In 1905, it became one of the major ports because of its geological feature.
-Since Cheongchoho lake is adjacent to the Sea of Japan, big ships were able to come in and out with ease.
-Later on, Sokcho, linked with Seoul by air and road, the city became a mineral transfer port in 1937.
-Upon the division of the Korean peninsula into two countries following World War II, Sokcho was on the North Korean side of the border, but since the Korean War armistice (1953), it has been a part of South Korea.
+From around the 3rd century to the early 5th century AD, Sokcho was part of Dongye.
+Originally a sparsely inhabited fishing village on the shores of Lake Cheongchoho, it became a major port due to its location on the Sea of Japan.
+Sokcho later became a mineral transfer port in 1937.

+When the Korean peninsula was divided into two countries following World War II, Sokcho was placed under North Korean control, before being captured by the South Korean army on August 18, 1951.
+Since the Korean Armistice Agreement (1953), it has been a part of South Korea.

 Tourism

+Seoraksan National Park

-Seoraksan National Park is located in the vicinity of Sokcho and attracts many domestic and international tourists.
-The city itself is known for the beach, natural hot springs, and golf courses, as well as fine fishery products.
+Seoraksan National Park is located in the vicinity of Sokcho and attracts local and international tourists.
+The city is known for its beach, natural hot springs, golf courses, and fine fishery products.

+Lakes

-The nearby Yeongrangho lake is renowned for its beauty.
-The reflection of Seoraksan and its Ulsanbawi are particularly popular.
+Sokcho is home to two lakes, Yeongrangho and Cheongchoho.
+Yeongrangho lake is renowned for its beauty.
+The reflection of Mt.
+Seorak and Ulsanbawi are particularly popular.

+Marina Yacht is located in Cheongchoho Lake Park and provides yachting tours on the Sea of Japan.
+The tours start and finish at Cheongcho Marina, passing Seorakdaegyo Bridge, and Dongmyeonghang Port, Jodo.
+Marina Yacht rents boats to people with a boat license; it also has a café.

+Yeongrangho Hwarangdo Center provides various experiences, including horse riding.
+Daepo harbour is located in Daepo-dong, Sokcho.
+Its attractions include a sea fountain and beach cable car.

+Buddhist temples

 There are a number of well-preserved Buddhist temples in the area around Sokcho.
 The main building of the Sinheungsa temple (Geukrakbojeon) is a major tourist destination (originally built in the 15th century).
-Also notable is the Hyangseongsaji samcheung seoktap, a three-storey pagoda of 4.3 metres.
+Also notable is the Hyangseongsaji samcheung seoktap - a three-storey pagoda of 4.3 metres.
 It dates from 652 and is located at the site of the Hyangseongsa temple.

-Yeonggeumjeong, a pavilion built on the shores of Sokcho, is popular for its magnificent views of the sunrise, as well as for hearing the sound of the sea.
-It is thought that the pavilion was built at this location for sonic reasons.
+Yeonggeumjeong, a pavilion built on the shores of Sokcho, is popular for its views of the sunrise.

-Marina Yacht is located in Cheongchoho Lake Park and it provides a yacht tour on a wide expanse of the Sea of Japan.
-The yacht sailing begins and ends at Cheongcho Marina passing Seorakdaegyo Bridge, Dongmyeonghang Port, Jodo in order.
-Marina Yacht rents boats to people who have a boat driving license.
-The place also operates a café.

-Yeongrangho Hwarangdo Experience Center is held various experience programs, horse riding members recruitment, and annual World Knight Championship.
-The center contributes to the transmission of traditional horseback martial art and popularization, and vitalization of horse riding.
+Traditional village

-Abai village near Seoraksan was originally set up as an area to house North Korean refugees in Sokcho due to the separation of the two Koreas.
-Consequently, many of the population have relatives in North Korea.
-The village has seen increased tourism due to the popularity of the Korean Drama Autumn in My Heart on KBS.
+Abai village near Seoraksan was originally established to house North Korean refugees due to the separation of Korea.
+Consequently, many of the inhabitants have relatives in North Korea.
+The village has seen increased tourism due to the popularity of Korean Drama Autumn in My Heart on KBS.

+Festivals

+In 1999, the Gangwon International Tourism Expo was held in Sokcho.
 In July 2016, Sokcho became one of the few locations in South Korea where Pokémon Go could be played due to government restrictions on mapping data.
-Players flocked to the city, causing bus tickets to sell out.
+Players flocked to the city, causing public transport tickets to sell out.
+Many tourists are also attracted by the close proximity of the DMZ.

-In 1999, Gangwon International Tourism Expo was held.

-Today, a number of tourists are also attracted by the closeness to the DMZ.